Founded in London, UK. We respect your privacy.

 5. Neglecting Sleep During Peak Weeks

 Sleep is not a luxury during marathon training.
-It is the single most important recovery tool you have.
-Growth hormone release, muscle repair, glycogen replenishment, and immune function all peak during deep sleep.
 Research shows that getting less than seven hours consistently during heavy training blocks increases injury risk and reduces performance on race day.
+Prioritise sleep the same way you prioritise your long run.

 6. Adding Volume When You Should Be Adding Recovery

-Adding volume in the final weeks of a marathon block is the fastest route to overtraining, overuse injuries, and arriving at the start line feeling flat and depleted instead of sharp and ready.
-The research is clear: consistency over the full training cycle matters far more than any single week of heroic volume.
+By six to eight weeks from race day, the foundation has been laid.
+Adding volume in the final weeks is the fastest route to overtraining and overuse injuries.
+Consistency over the full training cycle matters far more than any single week of heroic volume.

 7. Not Having an Integrated Plan